Vancouver Islanders receive their Christmas parcels on time.

 Victoria, British Columbia

-On November 23, 1947, the Canadian Pacific ship Beaverford left Montreal for Liverpool.
-In addition to its passengers and a heavy deck-load of logs, it carried a record shipment of Christmas mail for Britain.
+On November 23, 1947, the Canadian Pacific ship Beaverford left Montreal for Liverpool with a small list of passengers, a heavy deck load of timber, and a record shipment of Christmas mail for Britain.
+Nearly 20,000 parcels weighing 800 tons had been packed 25 feet deep in the ship's hold.

 "1947::Fixing and Sorting Christmas Parcel Overflow in Victoria's Bay Street Armoury"